juanjocarin/W205-Storing-and-Retrieving-Data/README.md

 The instance also contains some of the data  we stored (because the EBS those data are in is persistent).

-The scripts can also be found in https://github.com/juanjocarin/W205_final/CODE.md.
+The scripts can also be found in the [CODE.md file](https://github.com/juanjocarin/W205_final/blob/master/CODE.md).

+We've also built a website with the most relevant visualizations from Tableau (data extracted in Python from the Census API, uploaded to Hadoop, converted into a Hive table, and accessed by Tableau via a Hive server): **http://juanjocarin.github.io/w205-viz/**

 ## Census data